openstack/placement/doc/source/install/index.rst

 Another option for synchronization is to set :oslo.config:option:`placement_database.sync_on_startup` to ``True`` in configuration.
 This will perform any missing database migrations as the placement web service starts.
-Whether you choose to sync automaticaly or use the command line tool depends on the constraints of your environment and deployment tooling.
+Whether you choose to sync automatically or use the command line tool depends on the constraints of your environment and deployment tooling.